 Her mother closed the door, smiling, and went back down to the kitchen, where she put her cake in the fridge for later.

 The little princess, tired of doing nothing while she waited, decided to organize a ball to celebrate the imminent birth of the fabled fledgling.
-She arranged her soft toys in a circle, and with a doll in her arms, began to dance, humming to herself, among these guests who had come from the four corners of the earth in honor of the new nestling.
+She arranged all her stuffed animals in a circle, and with a doll in her arms, began to dance, humming to herself, amongst these guests who had come from the four corners of the earth in honor of the new nestling.

 That was when she heard a little crack.
 The little girl dropped her dance partner and turned to the egg, staring wide-eyed.
 Bigger cracks gradually appeared, then, suddenly, the sparkling shell burst open!

-A strange little creature unfolded its wings.
+A tiny, strange creature unfolded its wings.
 It was completely naked and all wet but it sparkled even more than its shell.
-It was not a bird, not even an exotic bird, it was a fairy!
+It was not a bird - not even an exotic bird - it was a fairy!

 The little girl was struck dumb by this apparition, which went beyond her wildest dreams.
 The fairy stretched and shook her wings.
 She took off and alighted in the doll’s house, in front of the mirror, in which she admired herself for some considerable time.
 In the end she turned to the child who was still staring at her.
 She rubbed her hands together and blew on them.
 With that, she disappeared, both from the room and from the child’s memory.

-The little girl was playing at the end of the garden.
+The little girl was playing at the edge of the garden.
 She had decided, on this warm summer’s afternoon, that she was going to be a fairy.
-Equipped with a magic wand which bore a strange resemblance to a dead branch, and a wicker basket full of flowers, she began to dance under the walnut tree.
+Equipped with a magic wand, which bore a strange resemblance to a dead branch, and a wicker basket full of flowers, she began to dance under the walnut tree.

 In fact, she wanted to tell loads of stories.
 Starting tomorrow, she was going to be a writer.
 Then she would be able to share her adventures as an archaeologist, a princess, a fairy and a bird.

-Perched on a branch high up, a little winged creature laughed as she watched the girl dancing.
-It was not a bird, not even an extraordinary bird, it was a fairy!
+Perched on a branch way high up, a little winged creature laughed as she watched the girl dancing.
+It was not a bird - not even an extraordinary bird - it was a fairy!
 The fairy of imagination and inspiration.